-I am writing about my current work as a fledgling game developer and perhaps some other things along the way.
+I am writing about my current work as a fledgling game designer and perhaps some other things along the way.
 You can also follow along with @gwlabarre on Twitter.

 Written on January 31st, 2018